epicgrowers/kcdevice/docs/BOOT_ARCHITECTURE.md

 │
 ├─ Start server
 └─ Log: "✓ HTTPS server started on port 443"

+Safeguards now in place:
+- `cloud_prov_has_certificates()` must return true before HTTPS or mDNS spin up.
+If certificates are missing, the network task logs the issue and skips HTTPS startup rather than entering a crash/retry loop.
+- When SNTP has not confirmed yet, the task emits a warning (`Time sync incomplete...`) so operators understand why browsers might briefly complain about certificate validity.
+Once time catches up, the dashboard works without rebooting.

 WebSocket features:
 ├─ Real-time sensor data broadcast (every reading)